Makoto Tamada

-Makoto Tamada (玉田誠) (born November 4, 1976, in Matsuyama, Ehime Prefecture, Japan) is a former Japanese professional motorcycle racer currently working as a rider instructor at Suzuka Racing School.
+Makoto Tamada (玉田誠) (born November 4, 1976, in Matsuyama, Ehime Prefecture, Japan) is a Japanese former professional motorcycle racer currently working as a rider instructor at Suzuka Racing School.
 He is one of the few riders to win races in both MotoGP and Superbike World Championship.

 Career

 Early career

 After a junior career in minibikes, Tamada won a regional 250cc championship in 1994.
-He then spent 4 years in the main Japanese 250cc series, finishing 4th on a private bike in 1998.
+He then spent four years in the main Japanese 250cc series, finishing fourth on a private bike in 1998.
 He entered the MFJ Superbike championship in 1999.
-He finished in the championship top 5 for the next 4 years, but came to international fame as a wild card in the Superbike World Championship round at Sugo, upsetting the regulars to win both races in 2001, and a further race in 2002, being the only rider other than Colin Edwards or Troy Bayliss to have won a race during the 2002 season.
+He finished in the championship top-five for the next four years, but came to international fame as a wild card in the Superbike World Championship round at Sugo, upsetting the regulars to win both races in 2001, and a further race in 2002, being the only rider other than Colin Edwards or Troy Bayliss to have won a race during the 2002 season.

 MotoGP World Championship

 This helped earn Tamada a call up to MotoGP in 2003, for Pramac Honda.
-The first season was a learning year, peaking with a 3rd place at Rio and two front row starts, finishing 11th overall.
+The first season was a learning year, peaking with a third place at Rio and two front row starts, finishing 11th overall.
 He joined Sito Pons' Camel Honda a year later.
-2004 was his strongest MotoGP season to date, with wins at Rio and Motegi and 6th overall.
+2004 was his strongest MotoGP season to date, with wins at Rio and Motegi and sixth overall.
 He was the only Honda rider to use Bridgestone tyres, which appear to suit his style.

-The Konica Minolta Honda team was formed in late 2004 with Tamada in mind, and he spent 2 years there using Michelin rubber.
-Unfortunately, a broken wrist sustained early in the season prevented him from reaching the championship top 10, although he did finish 3rd at his home race.
+The Konica Minolta Honda team was formed in late 2004 with Tamada in mind, and he spent two years there using Michelin rubber.
+Unfortunately, a broken wrist sustained early in the season prevented him from reaching the championship top-ten, although he did finish third at his home race.
 He was also short of top results in 2006.
-At the Sachsenring, he ran 3rd early on, and was still in the top 6 when he went out wide to avoid Kenny Roberts, Jr. crashing, only to be hit by the American's riderless bike.
+At the Sachsenring, he ran third early on, and was still in the top-six when he went out wide to avoid Kenny Roberts, Jr. crashing, only to be hit by the American's riderless bike.

 In 2007, Tamada joined the Tech 3 Yamaha team in MotoGP using Dunlop tyres, alongside French rider Sylvain Guintoli.
 He was generally outpaced by his rookie teammate and finished the season 18th.